-In a previous post I suggested 10 reasons why you might have and use business cards for your crafting shop or business.
+In a previous post, I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 But what should you put on your business cards?
 How much information is too much?
 What can you leave off if you don’t have much room?

 As in all things, ultimately it is always up to you.
 Different people (and different types of business) will have very different business cards.
-The following are some suggestions of things that are commonly included, with some reasons why you might wish to add them to yours (or not as the case may be).
+The following are some suggestions of things that are commonly included, with some reasons why you might wish to add them to yours (or not, as the case may be).

 Business name

 This one is rather obvious.
 Make sure your brand name is nice and prominent.
-If you are an artist this is usually your own name.
+If you are an artist, this is usually your own name.

 Logo or other image

 If you have a logo then it usually would be a must for a business card as you want to ensure the logo and your brand name are strongly linked.
-Some people like to have the logo taking up quite a bit of the card’s area, maybe half of a side.
-Others prefer a smaller specimen.
-If your logo is quite simple and bold then you could consider using it like a watermark and having it printed, in a washed-out form, behind (underneath) the text components.

-If you do not have a logo then you perhaps add an image of your product or something relating to them.
 An artist’s business card is just crying out for … artwork!
-If you want to display a larger image then consider a two sided card, such as those produced by Moo, that allow you to put a picture on one side and your details on the other.
+If you want to display a larger image then consider a two-sided card, such as those produced by Moo, that allow you to put a picture on one side and your details on the other.

 Your Name